Fire Science Student Resources, Scholarships, and Support Services

 FireScience.gov on Twitter This popular Twitter account shares the latest news in wildfire science, including links to valuable articles and resources for students and young professionals.
-The account is also quite active, providing regular updates on current events that are of interest for most students pursuing careers in fire science.
+The account is quite active, providing regular updates on current events of interest to students pursuing careers in fire science.

 Dr.FireScience on Twitter This social media account is run by a professional applied science system engineer with a Ph.D. in fire ecology.
 They provide regular updates on fire science-related topics, current events, and resources.